St Mary's Church

 It identifies the strength that St Mary's, Old Harlow has in the parish of Old Harlow but also across Harlow and the diocese.
 A strong Electoral Roll helps to increase our representation on the church governing bodies and it also increases our voice on both a local and national level within the Church of England.

-The Church Electoral Roll will be revised by the Parochial Church Council (please, download the PDF for full details), beginning on Sunday the 18th day of February 2024, and ending on Sunday the 24th day of March 2024
+The Church Electoral Roll will be revised by the Parochial Church Council (please, download the PDF for full details), ending on Sunday the 30th day of March 2025

 After the revision, a copy of the Roll will be published by the Parochial Church Council, on, or near to, the principal door of the Parish Church and here for at least 14 days and a copy of the Roll will be available for inspection on a reasonable request being made to the Council.